Anuja0411/AnonymizeData/README.md

 ## Code Execution

-Install Jupyter Notebook, import the .ipynb file  and exceute all the cells in the code by selecting:
+Install Jupyter Notebook, import the .ipynb file  and execute all the cells in the code by selecting:

 `Kernel -> Restart & Run All `